 NATRELLE® gel-filled breast implants are pre-filled with either a soft cohesive silicone gel or a more highly cohesive silicone gel.
 Silicone gel is generally considered to provide a more "natural" feeling implant.
 Other medical devices utilizing silicones are artificial joints, catheters, drainage systems, facial implants, and tissue expanders.
 The silicone gel used in NATRELLE® gel-filled breast implants has been shown to be biocompatible and reliable, making it an appropriate choice.
-TruForm® 1 gel-filled breast implants typically require a larger incision than saline, and TruForm® 2 and 3 implants; however, they may look and feel more natural.
+Allergan has approval for three types of silicone gel fillers: TruForm® 1 silicone gel, TruForm® 2 silicone gel, and TruForm® 3 silicone gel.
+Each gel filling varies in the amount of firmness it provides to the implant.
+TruForm® 1 silicone gel and the TruForm® 3 silicone gel.
+TruForm® 1 gel-filled breast implants typically require a larger incision than saline, and TruForm® 2 and 3 implants require a larger incision than both saline and softer cohesive silicone i

 NATRELLE® TruForm® 1 Gel-Filled Breast Implants (previously referred to as Cohesive Round) have a round shape and are filled with a soft cohesive gel.
-These implants are available with a smooth shell surface.
+These implants are available with a smooth surface shell.

-NATRELLE® TruForm® 2 and 3 Gel-Filled Breast Implants (previously referred to as Highly Cohesive Soft Touch and Highly Cohesive) are round and are filled with a highly cohesive (firmer) gel.
+NATRELLE® TruForm® 2 and 3 Gel-Filled Breast Implants (previously referred to as Highly Cohesive Soft Touch and Highly Cohesive) and are round and are filled with a highly cohesive (firmer) gel.
 NATRELLE® TruForm® 2 and 3 implants are considered form stable as there is no movement of the gel, allowing the implant to retain its shape.
-The TruForm® 2 and 3 breast implants are available with smooth surface.
+The round TruForm® 1, 2 and 3 breast implants are available with smooth surface shells.
+The image shown below is an example of the NATRELLE® Gel-Filled Breast Implants and NATRELLE INSPIRA® Breast Implants you may have seen at your surgeon's office.